amol-jaybhaye/EncryDecry/README.md

 This project implements a simple encryption and decryption tool using the DES algorithm.
 It allows users to encrypt and decrypt text data using a secret key.

+## Core Concepts of the DES Algorithm
+The Data Encryption Standard (DES) is a symmetric-key block cipher that was adopted as a Federal Information Processing Standard (FIPS) in 1976.
+It is a widely used algorithm for encrypting and decrypting data, but it has been superseded by more secure algorithms such as AES.

+##Key Concepts of DES:

+<li>Symmetric-key algorithm: DES uses the same key for both encryption and decryption.
+This means that the sender and receiver of the data must share the same secret key.</li>

+<li>Block cipher: DES operates on blocks of data of a fixed size (64 bits in this case).
+This means that a large message must be broken down into smaller blocks before it can be encrypted or decrypted.</li>

+<li>Feistel cipher: DES is a Feistel cipher, which means that it consists of multiple rounds of the same basic operation.
+Each round consists of a substitution function and a permutation function.</li>

+<li>Substitution function: The substitution function replaces each 4-bit input with a different 4-bit output.
+This is done by using a lookup table called an S-box.</li>

+<li>Permutation function: The permutation function rearranges the order of the bits in the input.
+This is done by using a fixed permutation table.</li>

 ### Usage

 To encrypt text data, run the program and enter the text you want to encrypt.
 The program will encrypt the text and print the encrypted text to the console.